edcheyjr/harry-potter/README.md

 ## Credits

-Special thanks to [edcheyjr](https://github.com/edcheyjr) for their contributions to the project.
+Special thanks to [edcheyjr](https://github.com/edcheyjr) the owner to the project.

 ## License